BenBenCHAK/COMP2012H-Criminal_Dance_Online/criminal_dance_online/Criminal Dance/README.txt

                   then skip the left side playe.

   BARTER:         Player who use this card can choose a player who have card in hand to exchange a card in hand.
-                  If the player does not have any card in hand, he/she will take the card from the target player instead of exchanging.
+                  If the player does not have any card in hand, he/she will take the card from the targeted player instead of exchanging.

   JUVENILE:       At the begining of the match, player who have this card can know which player is holding the CULPRIT card at first.
 This card do no actions when used.